The 27th International Symposium on Stabilization, Safety, and Security of Distributed Systems

 Special Issue

-Extended and revised versions of selected papers will be considered for a special issue of an international journal (under negotiation).
+Extended and revised versions of selected papers will be considered for a special issue of Theoretical Computer Science (Elsevier).

 Paper Award